 Now, view the slide under a compound light microscope at 10x (Axe) and 20x magnification [1].
 Save images as per the software guide, along with the relevant scale [2].

-SCREEN: The slide is being viewed under a microscope at 10x and 20x magnification.
+SCREEN: OBS DOES NOT WORK ON THIS VERSION OF WINDOWS.
+The slide is being viewed under a microscope at 10x and 20x magnification.

 Authors: Please create screen capture videos of the shots labeled as SCREEN, create a screenshot summary, and upload the files to your project page as soon as possible: https://review.jove.com/account/file-uploader?src=20387163

-SCREEN: The images are being saved with the scale.
+SCREEN: OBS DOES NOT WORK ON THIS VERSION OF WINDOWS.
+The images are being saved with the scale.

 Representative Results